encord-team/encord-client-python/docs/source/tutorials/projects.rst

 Projects
 ********

-We have divided the project tutorials into a couple of subsets.
+The project tutorials are divided into a couple of subsets.
 First, we show general concepts like creating a new project from the |sdk|.
-Afterwards, we go more into details with working with, e.g., labels, and our integrated automation models and algorithms.
+Afterwards, we go into more detail such as working with attributes (e.g. labels), and incorporating advanced features such as integrating our automation models and algorithms.

 Creating a Project
 ==================

-You can create a project via the |sdk|.
+You can create a new project using the :meth:`create_project() <.EncordUserClient.create_project>` method.
 First, you need to create a :xref:`public-private_key_pair` for |company|.

 :meth:`create_project() <.EncordUserClient.create_project>` takes three parameters:

-* :meth:`project_title <.EncordUserClient.create_project>` the title of the project as a string
+* :meth:`project_title <.EncordUserClient.create_project>`: the title of the project as a string

-* :meth:`dataset_ids <.EncordUserClient.create_project>` a list of ``<dataset_hash>`` strings for the datasets to add to the project.
+* :meth:`dataset_ids <.EncordUserClient.create_project>`: a list of ``<dataset_hash>`` strings for the datasets to add to the project.
   For more details on creating datasets, see :ref:`tutorials/datasets:Creating a dataset`.
   This can be set to an empty list

-* :meth:`project_description <.EncordClientProject.create_project>` the description of the project as a string.
+* :meth:`project_description <.EncordClientProject.create_project>`: the description of the project as a string.
   This parameter is optional

 :meth:`create_project() <.EncordUserClient.create_project>` will return the ``<project_hash>`` of the created project.
-Whoever calls this method will become the admin of the project.
+The user that calls this method becomes the admin of the project.
 The following shows the general structure for creating a project.

 .. tabs::